-Michel-Alexandre is a Senior Lecturer (Associate Professor) in Computational Aided Engineering at the Dyson School of Design Engineering.
-His work focuses on the development and evaluation of new computer aided methodologies to support the design of engineering systems, with applications in infrastructure and financial systems.
-The work covers topics such as concept generation and selection, decision-making, machine learning, stochastic optimization, and uncertainty modeling.
+Michel-Alexandre is a Senior Lecturer (Associate Professor) in Computational Aided Engineering at the Dyson School of Design Engineering, and Lead of the Strategic Engineering Laboratory.
+His work focuses on the development and evaluation of new computer aided methodologies, digital processes, and algorithms to support the design of engineering systems, with applications in infrastructure and financial systems.
+The work covers topics such as concept generation and selection, decision-making, machine learning, stochastic optimization, uncertainty modeling, and virtual/augmented reality.

 In particular, his work focuses on design for flexibility (also known as real options), a design paradigm aiming at enabling better flexibility, sustainability and resilience in complex engineered systems, with the goal of improving expected performance in the face of uncertainty and risks.
 This is highly needed, especially given ongoing and future threats from climate change, cyber and physical terrorism, and pandemics.
 His latest efforts explore the roles of AI and machine learning as part of this emerging paradigm.